basilegithub/Multiple-Polynomial-Quadratic-Sieve/README.txt

 Thanks for looking at this project.

-This is a project I started a few years ago, during the first half of 2019.
+This is a project I started a few years ago, in 2019-2020.
 I re-worked it recently to merge some versions, make it more readable, add comments, and get all the sources I used.

 ##### Introduction ######

-This project is a Python implementation of the Quadratic Sieve to factor integers.
+This project is a Python implementation of the General number field sieve to factor integers.

 Here are some detailed characteristics :
-- Multiple polynomials used for sieving
+- Kleinjung 2006 algorithm to find good polynomials
-- Double large prime variation used to collect relations
+- Double large prime variation used to collect relations for both algebraic and rational side
 - Batch smoothness test and naive smoothness test available
+- Union-find algorithm to detect cycles.
+Leveraging the graph structures (one central hub) to fasten the cycle finding when I know there is one.
 - Parallel sieving allowed
+- Parallel Polynomial search
 - gaussian elimination, block Lanczos, Wiedemann algorithms available for the linear algebra step (no parallelization available for now)
+- Lifting and Couveignes methods for computing the algebraic square root, no Montgomery algorithm available for now. (no parallelization for now)

 ##### Sources #####

 Overall algorithm:
 - "Prime numbers, a computational perspective" by Richard Crandall and Carl Pomerance (really good): https://link.springer.com/book/10.1007/0-387-28979-8
-- "The Quadratic Sieve Factoring Algorithm" by Eric Landquist: https://www.cs.virginia.edu/crab/QFS_Simple.pdf

-Multiple polynomials and double large primes
-- "Factoring Integers with Large-Prime Variations of the Quadratic Sieve" by Henk Boender and Herman J. J. te Riele: https://projecteuclid.org/journals/experimental-mathematics/volume-5/issue-4/Factoring-integers-with-large-prime-variations-of-the-quadratic-sieve/em/1047565445.pdf
+- "The Development of the Number Field Sieve" by many (really really good): https://link.springer.com/book/10.1007/BFb0091534
+- "A beginner's guide to the general number field sieve" by Michael Case: https://www.cs.umd.edu/~gasarch/TOPICS/factoring/NFSmadeeasy.pdf

+Kleinjung polynomials search algorithm:
+- "On polynomial selection for the number field sieve" by THORSTEN KLEINJUNG: https://www.ams.org/journals/mcom/2006-75-256/S0025-5718-06-01870-9/S0025-5718-06-01870-9.pdf

+Polynomial metric Ep_score:
+- "A new ranking function for polynomial selection in the number field sieve" by Nicolas David and Paul Zimmerman: https://inria.hal.science/hal-02151093v4/document

+Double large prime
+- "Factoring with two large primes" by Arjen K. Lenstra and Mark S. Manasse: https://scispace.com/pdf/factoring-with-two-large-primes-1lk9719aco.pdf

 Batch smoothness test:
 - "HOW TO FIND SMOOTH PARTS OF INTEGERS" by DANIEL J. BERNSTEIN: https://cr.yp.to/factorization/smoothparts-20040510.pdf